 - Teaching sessions where the lecturer provides students with a framework for reading and independent study.
-Some classes may include video or audio presentations. - Tutorials and seminars in small groups of 30 or less students where key skills can be developed and issues central to the programme can be discussed in more depth.
+Some classes may include video or audio presentations. - Asynchronous learning our teaching sessions are supported by asynchronous learning activities.
+Tutors will provide students with activities to complete outside of class, these are designed to prepare them for class or cement their learning from class.
+Some modules will provide detailed online materials (I.e., a "flipped" classroom) in which students work through materials at their own pace and apply that learning to problems in class supported by their tutor.
+Other modules might provide smaller activities such as quizzes, ask students to read and respond to questions on a particular journal article, amongst many other things. - Tutorials and seminars in small groups of 30 or less students where key skills can be developed and issues central to the programme can be discussed in more depth.
 Students are expected to play a full part, and occasionally to lead, these discussions.
 Some seminars consist largely of student presentations. - Laboratory classes and workshops involving larger classes in which students develop the basic practical skills necessary to conduct psychological research and explore ideas presented in teaching sessions.
-In these sessions students will have the opportunity to work together in smaller groups, interact with the lecturer and reflect on their own learning. - Independent study based on directed reading from textbooks, academic journals, and coursework materials. - Web-based learning using the University's virtual learning environment (the Keele Learning Environment or KLE) and Microsoft Teams, students will have access to a wide range of resources and research tools, and as a platform for online discussions, guizzes and blogs. - Experiential learning, including practice counselling sessions with peers. - In the final year students will have the opportunity to undertake a piece of independent research supervised and supported by a member of staff.
+In these sessions students will have the opportunity to work together in smaller groups, interact with the lecturer and reflect on their own learning. - Independent study based on directed reading from textbooks, academic journals, and coursework materials. - Web-based learning using the University's virtual learning environment (the Keele Learning Environment or KLE) and Microsoft Teams, students will have access to a wide range of resources and research tools, and as a platform for online discussions, quizzes and blogs. - Experiential learning, including practice counselling sessions with peers. - In the final year students will have the opportunity to undertake a piece of independent research supervised and supported by a member of staff.